nicooga/neo_dotfiles/README.md

 ### How to use

-This is mostly for the me of the future.
+This is for the me of the future.
 You are welcome handsome.

 ~~~sh